The Garibaldi Crypte Museum

 Once all the studies were completed, after the massive delay and expense of the dig, the most cost-effective route would have been to fill it all back in and let the tramway work continue.
 But no!
 At great cost, the Ville de Nice did not fill it back in, but found a way to just cover over the top, and continued to dig under Place Garibaldi for another several years, trying to preserve this unprecedented historical find and make the resulting archaeological crypt accessible to the public.

-But even not fully understanding a French tour, it is still worth going down the 31 steps to see 600 years of history; the ruins of the ancient city are as impressive as the Crypt under the Louvre in Paris.
-They have really done a fantastic job with interpretive drawings and images, so you can get the gist without understanding the everything they say: you can clearly see the entry to the walled fortress that was the Chateau, the guard tower, the moat, the drawbridge, exterior city walls, a roman-style aqueduct and outbuildings.
+Descend down the 31 steps to see the 600 year old ruins of the entrance to the ancient city.
+They have really done a fantastic job with interpretive drawings and images; you can clearly see the entry to the walled fortress that was the Chateau, the guard tower, the moat, the drawbridge, exterior city walls, a roman-style aqueduct and outbuildings.
+It takes around 30 minutes to see, and is totally worth it.

-The meeting place for the tour is Square Toja, which is the triangle to the left of the Monoprix, just off Place Garibaldi, tram stop Garibaldi.
-As the crypt is entirely underground, the only landmark is the black elevator sticking up next to the stairs.
+The Garibaldi Crypt is located at Square Toja, which is the flat area to the left of the Monoprix, just off Place Garibaldi, tram stop Garibaldi.
+As the crypt is entirely underground, the only landmark is the elevator sticking up in the middle of the pavement.

 Photo credits: Crypt photos from Centre du Patrimoine and NiceTourism.com from the Ville de Nice